 /etc/iptables.test.rules and add some rules.
 If you, or another admin user for this Cloud Server, have worked through these steps previously, this file may not be empty:

-You can change and add ports as you see fit.
+You can change and add ports as you see fit (see Introduction to iptables for additional information on this).

 Defined your rules?
 Good.
 Then lets apply those rules to our server: